Maithils

 The Maithils (Devanagari: मैथिल), also known as Maithili people, are an Indo-Aryan cultural and ethno-linguistic group from the Indian subcontinent, who speak the Maithili language as their native language.
+Since Mithila is also called Tirhut, they are also known as Tirhutiya.
 They inhabit the Mithila region, which comprises Northern and Eastern Bihar and Northeastern Jharkhand in India & in Nepal constituting Madhesh Province in addition to some Terai districts of Bagmati and Koshi Provinces.

 The Mithila region forms an important part of Hinduism as it is said to be the birthplace of Sita, the wife of Ram and incarnation of Lakshmi.

 History

 Vedic period

 Mithila first gained prominence after being settled by Indo-Aryan speaking peoples who established the Videha kingdom.

 During the late Vedic period (c.
 1100–500 BCE), Videha became one of the major political and cultural centers of South Asia, along with Kuru and Pañcāla.
 The kings of the Videha Kingdom were called Janakas.

 The Videha Kingdom later became incorporated into the Vajjika League which was based in Vaishali.

 The Licchavis of Vaishali were one of the constituent tribes of the Vajjika league and the territory of the Licchavis formed a single territorial unit along with Videha and Mallakas.
 The Licchavis remained in Vaishali up to the Gupta period with the fourth century A.D.
 Gupta Emperor, Samudragupta, being the son of a Licchavi princess from Vaishali.